ikenna-porter/mr-librarian/README.md

 ## Future
 Below are some features to improve the application in the future:
-* Support all CRUD functionality for reading list - right now it cannot be completely updated (deleting books) and it cannot be deleted.
+* Support all CRUD functionality for reading list - right now it cannot be completely updated (deleting individual books) and the entire list cannot be deleted either.
 * Implement the unittest.mock library so that database isn't directly queried while testing